borischu/Platform-Science-SDE-Assignment/README.md

 ```
 Assigned destinations to drivers to maximize total suitability score by using the [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm).

-This is needed to solve a *weighted bipartite assignment problem* such as this one.
+Because each destination to driver assignment carries different weights (suitability score) and you are trying to match for the maximum total suitability score, this is an example of a *weighted bipartite assignment problem*.

 Steps implemented for this algorithm include:
 1. Create a 2-D matrix of calculated suitability scores for all possible combinations of destinations to drivers